DaGarSo/OldSalmo/README.md

 # OldSalmo

-Custom scripts employed for the manuscript:
+Custom scripts used for the manuscript:

 **"What Modern Genomes Overlook: Ancient DNA Rewrites the Phylogeography of European Atlantic Salmon (*Salmo salar*)"**
 García-Souto et al.

-This repository contains custom Python scripts used for processing and simulating genomic data in the context of ancient DNA analyses of Atlantic salmon.
+This repository contains custom Python scripts developed for processing and simulating genomic data in the context of ancient DNA analyses of Atlantic salmon.

 ---